Haripriya9851/Haripriya9851/README.md

 ## 🚀 Projects

-- **Yelp Restaurants NLP LDA topic modeling:** Performed sentiment analysis on Yelp reviews and categorized topics with LDA model, leading to improved customer sentiment insights.
+- [**Yelp Restaurants NLP LDA topic modeling:**](https://github.com/Haripriya9851/Yelp-Restaurants-Topic-Modelling---NLP) Performed sentiment analysis on Yelp reviews and categorized topics with LDA model, leading to improved customer sentiment insights.
-- **Twitter Sentiment Analysis:**
+- [**Twitter Sentiment Analysis:**](https://github.com/Haripriya9851/Twitter-Sentiment-Analysis) Used different deep neural network models like CNN,LSTM to effectively classify offensive twitter comments.
-- **Life Expectancy Analysis:** Investigated the impact of socio-economic factors on life expectancy across different regions leveraging ML clustering techniques.
+- [**Life Expectancy Analysis:**](https://github.com/Haripriya9851/Global-Life-Expectancy-Analysis-2000-2019-Insights-from-World-Bank-Data) Investigated the impact of socio-economic factors on life expectancy across different regions leveraging ML clustering techniques.
 Visualized the results as a Tableau dashboard and delivered actionable insights for public health improvement.
-- **Sleep Health Analysis:** Analysis on how life expectancy and work habits intersect with sleep health.
+- [**Sleep Health Analysis:**](https://github.com/Haripriya9851/Impact-of-Physical-Lifestyle-factors-on-Sleep-Health) Evaluated the impact of lifestyle factors on sleep health among working adults, offering insights to guide public health policies leveraging R visualisations.

 ## 🎯 Goals

-I'm driven by a desire to leverage data science for social good, with a particular interest in analyzing life expectancy data to develop actionable recommendations for improving global health outcomes.
+I’m passionate about using data science to make a meaningful impact, whether for social good or within any organization.
+As a quick learner, I’m eager to gain industrial expertise in an environment that encourages growth and skill development.
+I’m recognized for my growth mindset and my enthusiasm for tackling new challenges.

 ## 🌐 Get in Touch